mchoi1215/lab-setting-up-git/README.md

 git clone [url]
 ```

 Where [url] is the url that you copied from the GitHub web page.
-It should ask you for your username and password, and then it should download the repository!
+It may ask you for your username and password, and then it should download the repository!

 ## Commit and push changes to your repository to submit your homework